 - Are there alternatives to selling on the open market?
 It is worth trying to sell your property via a High Street agent or auction house but expect there to be hiccups if you find a buyer, especially at the mortgage and conveyancing stages, when surveys and searches are commissioned.

 The best bet is to find a buyer who can proceed without a mortgage.
-A cash property buyer, such as Open Property Group, will not need a mortgage and we personally do not require an ESW1 certificate before we commit to a purchase of a cladded property.
-We actually specialize in buying what the industry calls ‘problem properties’ and clad flats are included in this category.
+A cash property buyer, such as Open Property Group, will not need a mortgage.
+We actually specialize in buying what the industry calls ‘problem properties’ and clad flats are included in this category, however they will need to have an EWS1.

 Sell your clad property fast and move on